-Drexel University College of Medicine has a formal program for IMGs preparing for a US residency offered in six-week rotations.
+Drexel University College of Medicine has a tuition based structured preceptorship/observership for IMGs preparing for a US residency offered in six-week rotations.
 We have Preceptorships in internal medicine, pediatrics, Ob-GYN, surgery, and anesthesia.

 During the Structured Preceptorship, the observer (observer only, no hands on) participates in inpatient and outpatient rounds, core conferences, lectures and learns about integrative, high quality medical care in the United States .
-Inpatient and outpatient experiences are scheduled to meet your interests and professional development needs.
-Inpatient rounds can include ICU, CCU, medicine, endocrinology, etc. Outpatient rounds can include cardiology, nephrology, women's health, HIV/Aids, infectious disease, etc. In addition to inpatient and outpatient rounds you will attend didactics - morning reports, noon reports, grand rounds, and clinical case discussions.
-You also have a series of home work assignments including online diagnostic cases, patient physician communication exercises and history and physicals.
+Inpatient and outpatient experiences, in various subspecialties, are scheduled to meet your interests and professional development needs.
+Rotations are all at the MAIN UNIVERSITY campus in Philadelphia.
+In addition to inpatient and outpatient rounds you will attend didactics - morning reports, noon reports, grand rounds, and clinical case discussions.
+You also have a series of homework assignments to hone in on medical knowledge, clinical reasoning, and communication skills.
 Every week you meet with your preceptor to review the exercises and receive feedback on your progress.
 At the end of the course, we write a final letter stating your accomplishments in the course.
 We ask for feedback from the various faculty you have worked with and include their thoughts on this final letter.
 Often, trainees taking our course have this letter sent to ERAS.

 The course starts on the first Monday of every month and is first come first served.
 The application process takes 4-6 weeks.
-Participation in this course does not guarantee you will obtain a residency, however, several past participants were successful obtaining a residency spot.
+You may take the course for 6 or 12 weeks.
+Participation in this course does not guarantee you will obtain a residency; however, several past participants were successful obtaining a residency spot.
 I strongly suggest that you talk with a residency director to see if this opportunity will improve your competiveness.